qcr/armer/docs/creating_a_launch_package.rst

     The key parameters to define here are:
         * name: namespace to be used
         * model: robotics toolbox robot model to use
+        * backend type:
-        * backend type: roboticstoolbox.backends.Swift.Swift will launch the Swift simulator.
-Use armer.backends.ROS.ROS to use a physical system
+            * roboticstoolbox.backends.Swift.Swift will launch the Swift simulator
+            * armer.backends.ROS.ROS to use a physical system

-    Other parameters can also be set:
+    Optional parameters can also be set:

     .. list-table:: Configuration parameters
         :widths: 25 25 50